Functional Consistency across Retail Central Bank Digital Currency and Commercial Bank Money: Evaluation of Design Options

 \subsection{Analysis}

-This section includes a summary of our preliminary evaluation of each design option's suitability to provide each key capability (in Figure \ref{fig:uk-cbdc-cap-heatmap}), followed by the preliminary evaluation of design options against key capabilities (in Table \ref{table:tab-des-opts-analysis}), and finally some initial insights.
+This section includes a summary of our preliminary evaluation of each design option's suitability \changess{for providing each key capability (in Figure \ref{fig:uk-cbdc-cap-heatmap}), the preliminary evaluation itself (in Table \ref{table:tab-des-opts-analysis}), and some initial insights.}

-We next present, in Table \ref{table:tab-des-opts-analysis} below, our preliminary evaluation of the design options against the key capabilities.

 \begin{landscape}

 \end{landscape}

 We draw the following initial insights (from Figure \ref{fig:uk-cbdc-cap-heatmap} and Table \ref{table:tab-des-opts-analysis}) regarding achieving functional consistency via the various design options.